Custom Search

 Now the skin underneath can be treated.
 Hopefully the hair will grow back.
 This cat will have to be kept out of the cold until it does.

-This cat was soaked in Epsom salt twice daily to suck out any infection that may have started and to promote healing and was given 62.5mg of Clavamox (antibiotic) twice daily as a precaution.
+This cat was soaked in Epsom salts twice daily to suck out any infection that may have started and to promote healing.
+He was also given 62.5mg of Clavamox (antibiotic) twice daily as a precaution.

 The dog was also encouraged to lick the cat's wound to promote a speedy recovery.
 Dog saliva has a natural healing agent in it.
-This built in germicide found in the saliva of a dog amazingly heals wounds in record time.
+The built-in germicide found in the saliva of a dog amazingly heals wounds in record time.
 The cat rather enjoyed being licked by the dog.

-Day 4 - At this point the cat was on antibiotics and there was no signs of infection, so no need to soak in Epsom salt.
+Day 4—At this point the cat was on antibiotics and there were no signs of infection, so no need to soak in Epsom salts.

 Day 5